Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - Have a fun day with your family, a barbecue picnic in a park in Saskatoon.

 - Journey to a time when the Metis settled on the banks of the Saskatchewan River.
 Learn the history of the final battle of the Northwest Resistance of 1885 between the Metis provincial government and the Canadian government.
 Look out for red chairs at the Batoche!
 There are several walking trails to enjoy, including the popular Li pchi shmayn walking trail.
 Look out for red chairs at the Batoche!
-From July to August, you can use the Ride the Batoche shuttle to explore from 9 am to 4:30 pm.
-Shuttle tours can be booked in advance for dates between May 20 to October 4.
-Around one-hour drive from Saskatoon.
+From July to August, you can use the Ride the Batoche shuttle to explore from 10 am to 4:30 pm, July and August.

 - Tired of spending time outside in the summer heat?
 Head to your nearby leisure centre for indoor fun.